mtravers/pacifica-incidents/doc/API.md

 ## Endpoints

 ### /api
-	Returns all of the incidents
+	Returns all of the incidents, sorted by date of incident in reverse order
 #### Parameters
 #####	count (integer)
 	Max number of records to return